 Your thermal burn lawsuit should seek money to compensate you for pain and suffering, hospital bills and lost income.
 Our lawyers have obtained large settlements for people whose thermal burns caused severe disfigurement.
 Some of our clients have had their faces horribly burned and lost limbs.
 If you suffered thermal burns in a fire or explosion, you need a lawyer with experience getting multimillion-dollar settlements.
 Attorneys Fred Pritzker and Eric Hageman have won settlements over $10 million on behalf of clients.
 Contact them using the form below for a free consultation.

-Thermal burns happen when heat is transferred to the body through conduction, radiation, or convection.
+Thermal burns happen when heat is transferred to or from the body through conduction, radiation, or convection.
 Conduction is the direct transfer of heat from a heat source to the body, such touching a hot pan.
 Radiation is where high energy electromagnetic waves are converted to kinetic energy upon reaching our skin, which then damages the tissue.
 Convection is the process where heat is delivered through the air: an example of this is a flash burn from a propane explosion.

 The amount of damage to the body is determined by the following:

 At temperatures of 104-110˚F, enzyme function is inhibited, which explains why fevers over 104˚F are so dangerous.
 At temperatures of 140˚F for only 1 second, the injury is partial-thickness (second degree).
 When the temperature reaches 158˚F, protein in the skin is denatured, and it is full-thickness (third and fourth degree).
 As the duration of the exposure increases, increased damage occurs.

 Thermal Burn Lawsuit Settlement